 Abstract

-Methods: Patient-reported outcome measures for pain intensity, physical function, health-related quality of life, sleep quality and emotional function were collected from 68 patients with NSRBP in two prospective multicenter clinical trials.
+Materials and methods: Patient-reported outcome measures for pain intensity, physical function, health-related quality of life, sleep quality, and emotional function were collected from 68 patients with NSRBP in two prospective multicenter clinical trials.
 Change in opioid use, its reduction or elimination were assessed at 12-month follow-up.
 A validated composite outcome measure comprising the different health domains was used to evaluate holistic treatment response through minimal clinically important differences (MCIDs).
-Objective device metrics provide information on system utilization, loop performance (dose accuracy), and neurophysiologic dose metrics.
+Objective device metrics provide information on system utilization, loop performance (dose accuracy), and neurophysiological dose metrics.

 Conclusion: ECAP-controlled closed-loop SCS represents a safe and effective treatment option for patients with NSRBP.

-Keywords: Persistent Spinal Pain Syndrome Type 1; Spinal cord stimulation; closed-loop; evoke-compound action potential; neurophysiologic dose metrics; nonsurgical refractory back pain.
+Keywords: Persistent Spinal Pain Syndrome Type 1; closed-loop; evoke-compound action potential; neurophysiological dose metrics; nonsurgical refractory back pain; spinal cord stimulation.

 Copyright © 2025 The Author(s).
 Published by Wolters Kluwer Health, Inc.